devonfw-tutorials/katacoda-scenarios-dev/98_migrate-a-devon4j-project-to-the-latest-version_devon4j-migrate/step1.md

-Now, we will create sample devon4j application with name *sampleapp*.
+Now, we will create a sample devon4j application with the name *sampleapp*.